Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 In Xcode versions before 4.6 you also needed the `-all_load` flag but that appears to no longer be necessary.

+#### Resources

+DTCoreText uses the `DTCoreTextFontOverrides.plist` to speed up font matching.
+The version in the Demo App resources has the commonly used font families set up so that it can quickly get the name of a specific font face given font family and the italic and bold settings.
+It works without this as well, but will be slower.
+Add your own custom fonts to the plist and include it in your app to make use of this optimization.

+The `default.css` stylesheet that is used for defining the default HTML CSS styles is compiled into `default.css.h` via a build rule.
+It is linked into the static library, so you don't need to do anything there.
+If you want to customize something then please do so via the parse options documented in the [NSAttributedString HTML Category](../../Categories/NSAttributedString+HTML.html).

 #### Smoke Test

 At this point your project should build and be able to use DTCoreText functionality.
 As a quick *Smoke Test* - to see if all is setup correctly - you can test your setup by adding this code to your app delegate: